splaisan/GenomicConsensus/doc/HowToQuiver.rst

   user must download this FASTA file and then import it as a new reference into SMRTPortal.

-- Run a `ResequencingQVs` job using the original data files, and the rough assembly FASTA file as a reference.
+- Run a `Resequencing\_QVs` job using the original data files, and the rough assembly FASTA file as a reference.

-The output of the `ResequencingQVs` job is the cmp.h5 file you will now feed to Quiver::
+The output of the `Resequencing\_QVs` job is the cmp.h5 file you will now feed to Quiver::

     $ variantCaller.py -j8 --algorithm=quiver                 \